Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 solution.
 The current state is somewhat acceptable.
-In the case of SIMD code it can be further improved by making it easier to implement runtime CPU architecture detection and dynamic dispatch - this is a capability that build systems (e.g., Meson and CMake) can support and reusable libraries can facilitate.
+In the case of SIMD code it can be further improved by making it easier to implement runtime CPU architecture detection and dynamic dispatch - this is a capability that build systems (e.g., Meson and CMake) can support, and reusable libraries can facilitate.
 For GPUs it would not solve the binary size issue; solid GPU support is probably best left to system package managers.